-assessment letter should be issued within nine weeks of the end of the assessment cycle.
+If an assessment letter is required, then it should be issued within nine weeks of the end of the assessment cycle.

-c.
+If an assessment letter is not required and there has been insignificant construction and inspection activity at the facility, then the end-of-cycle meeting is not required.
+In this case, the Region 2 should notify the NRR project office that no end-of-cycle meeting was conducted.c.
 Corrective Action Program (CAP) Effectiveness Reviews.
 A fundamental goal of the NRC’s oversight of new construction activities is to establish confidence that licensees and their contractors are detecting and correcting problems in a manner that ensures quality and safety.
 To this end, the licensee must conduct construction activities in a manner that ensures each facility is constructed in accordance with the licensing basis and will operate safely.
 The NRC construction inspection program for NPUFs provides for review of CAP issues through the conduct of inspection procedures 69020, “Inspections of Safety-Related Items (and Services) during Construction of Non-Power Production and Utilization Facilities;” 69021, “Inspections of Quality Assurance Program Implementation During Construction of Non-Power Production and Utilization Facilities;” and 69022, “Inspection of Operational Readiness During Construction of Non-Power Production and Utilization Facilities.”
 Results of completed inspections using these IPs shall be used when assessing the effectiveness of licensee corrective action programs.

 It is important that sufficient licensee CAP activity has occurred prior to designating a licensee’s CAP as effective.
 This CAP activity should be representative of all areas of construction (e.g., design, work management, change processes, and physical construction).
 It is also important that sufficient NRC inspection has been conducted to provide adequate information for the CAP assessment.
 As a minimum, the initial CAP document inspection and one annual CAP implementation inspection as described in IP 69021, Appendix P, “Inspection of Requirement 2.16 – Corrective Actions,” shall be complete prior to a CAP effectiveness assessment.
 Additionally, results of completed IP 69020 and IP 69022 inspections involving nonconformance and deviation reports or other documents describing the status and resolution of corrective actions shall be used for the CAP effectiveness assessment.
 The CAP effectiveness assessment should cover diverse areas of construction (i.e., civil, mechanical, and electrical).